smarty/changelog/cloud/us-autocomplete-api.md

 We suggest you contact Smarty support for assistance in migrating to `US Autocomplete V2`.

+## 1.0.26 - 2026-05-27
+- Performance enhancements
+- Reduce noisy results that do not appear to fit the input
+- Fix a bug that could cause a panic

 ## 1.0.23 - 2026-05-19
 - Internal maintenance